Call for return of face masks as Covid variant spreads

 In the US, Arcturus is now responsible for 9.6 per cent of American Covid cases, according to the Centers for Disease Control and Prevention and the WHO.

-Virologist Professor Lawrence Young from the University of Warwick told The Independent that the rise of the new variant in India is a sign that “we’re not yet out of the woods.”
+Professor Lawrence Young, a virologist from the University of Warwick told The Independent that the rise of the new variant in India is a sign that “we’re not yet out of the woods”.

 “We have to keep an eye on it,” he said.
 “When a new variant arises you have to find out if it’s more infectious, more disease-causing, is it more pathogenic?
 And what’s going to happen in terms of immune protection.